The Evidence Quarter

 The Evidence Quarter (The EQ) is home to a small but growing number of evidence-minded organisations, including What Works Centres.

-The EQ is currently home to nine organisations:
+The EQ is currently home to ten organisations:

 The EQ aims to bring together centres to share physical space, increase collaboration, and tackle joint challenges together.
 Each evidence organisation exists for a reason – to tackle a particular problem, or to help a particular group – and the uniqueness of each centre is in some ways its strength, but we face common challenges; around methodology, building movements, and achieving an impact with the research that we do.